 If you’re an empath and you feel like someone is draining you, it’s essential you speak up and clearly define your boundaries.

-Plus, if you know in advance that parties or events can be overwhelming, be sure to let your host know that you will attend – but only for a limited amount of time.
+Plus, if you know in advance that parties or events can be overwhelming, let your host know that you will attend – but only for a limited time.

 addiction or a mood disorder – it’s essential you get help.
 If you’re an empath and have an